THE CREATIVE TEAM

-Kayla Friend is an actress, director, and writer jointly based in San Antonio, Texas and New York City.
+K. Hernandez Friend is an actress, director, and writer jointly based in San Antonio, Texas and New York City.
 She originally hails from Hemet, California - home of the Ramona Pageant- and was part of the play from 1998-2009.
-She is the Artistic Director and Creative Producer of Moxie Arts New York, and a resident artist at The Center at West Park and former resident of The Access Theater in Manhattan.
-Kayla received her B.A. in Theatre and Cultural Anthropology from California Baptist University and completed post-baccalaureate education through The Center for Alternative Theatre Training (Athens) and the City University of New York.
+A Lilly Award-winning artistic director and producer, she is also a resident artist at The Center at West Park and former resident of The Access Theater in Manhattan, she received her B.A. in Theatre and Cultural Anthropology from California Baptist University and completed post-baccalaureate education through The Center for Alternative Theatre Training (Athens) and the City University of New York.

-Later crawl

-**THE CREATIVE TEAM**